 - 3/4 cup dried cranberries, divided

-Lightly grease an 8 x 8-inch baking pan.
+- Lightly grease an 8-by-8-inch baking pan.
 Line the pan with parchment paper, allowing the excess paper to hang over the sides, set aside.

-Stir frequently until the white chocolate has melted and the mixture is completely smooth, or about eight minutes.
+- Stir frequently until the white chocolate has melted and the mixture is completely smooth, or about 8 minutes.

-Scrape the fudge into the prepared pan, smoothing the top evenly.
+- Scrape the fudge into the prepared pan, smoothing the top evenly.
 Sprinkle with remaining pistachios and cranberries.
-Refrigerate for at least two hours before slicing.
+Refrigerate for at least 2 hours before slicing.

 (From The Big Man’s World)